Mississippi College Title IX Sexual Harassment and Misconduct Grievance Procedures

 - Mississippi College Conduct Probation: The Respondent is put on official notice that, should further violations of Mississippi College policies occur during a specified probationary period, the Respondent may face suspension or expulsion.
 Regular probationary meetings may also be imposed.

 - Eligibility Restriction: The Respondent may be deemed “not in good standing” with Mississippi College for a specified period of time.
-Specific limitations or exceptions may be granted by the Director of Student Development and terms of this conduct sanction may include, but are not limited to, the following:
+Specific limitations or exceptions may be granted by the University.
+Terms of this conduct sanction may include, but are not limited to, the following:

 - Ineligibility to hold any office in any student organization recognized by Mississippi College or to hold an elected or appointed office at Mississippi College; or